sigmaister/copy_CollapsOS/recipes/ti84/README.md

 ## Recipe

-This recipe gets the Collapse OS shell to run on the TI-84+, using its LCD screen as output and its builtin keyboard as input.
+This recipe gets the Collapse OS BASIC shell to run on the TI-84+, using its LCD screen as output and its builtin keyboard as input.

 ## Gathering parts